What is The Peter Roth Internship?

-The Peter Roth Internship Program, named in honor of the legendary television executive, offers 20 talented undergraduate students from diverse backgrounds, underserved communities, and underrepresented groups in the media and entertainment industry an unrivaled paid apprenticeship experience for those interested in a career developing, writing, and producing scripted content for television.
+The Peter Roth Internship, named in honor of the legendary television executive, offers 20 talented undergraduate students whose perspectives and experiences are not widely represented in the media and entertainment industry an unrivaled paid apprenticeship experience for those interested in a career in television.
 This prestigious internship has been created to inspire the next generation of television professionals to embody Peter Roth’s visionary ideals including his commitment to innovative storytelling, his love for writers, and his passion for the art form of television.
-The program will also underscore the critical importance of nurturing a diverse array of creative voices and portrayals on television—a hallmark of Peter Roth’s career.
+The program will also underscore the critical importance of nurturing an array of creative voices and portrayals on television—a hallmark of Peter Roth’s career.

-The Paley Center will offer students a comprehensive, paid internship that expands upon the institution’s long-running accredited internship programs and includes three key components for an unparalleled educational experience.
-Using the renowned Paley Archive and its unmatched collection of television programming, the Paley Center will offer an extensive course to help students better understand the importance of diverse voices and portrayals on television.
-Interns will also attend guest lectures, meet-and-greets, and Q&A sessions with television executives, talent, showrunners, writers, and other members of a creative team to gain an appreciation for the art of storytelling.
-The program will also include first-hand experience working at the Paley Center providing a valuable understanding of both the business and creative sides of television.
+The Paley Center will offer students a comprehensive, paid internship that expands upon the institution’s long-running accredited internships.
+Interns will attend guest lectures, meet-and-greets, and Q&A sessions with television executives, talent, showrunners, writers, and other members of a creative team to gain an appreciation for the art of storytelling.
+The internship will also include first-hand experience working at the Paley Center, along with access to the renowned Paley Archive, site visits to networks and sets to provide a valuable understanding of the business side of television.

-What are the program hours for The Peter Roth Internship?
+What are the fulfillment hours for The Peter Roth Internship?

-• Program will be conducted Tuesday through Thursday each week, plus Friday, June 14, from 10:00 am to 5:00 pm ET for a total of 119 hours, unless time is shifted to allow participation in a Paley program that is in the early morning, evening, or on the weekend.
-Please note that Wednesday, June 19 (Juneteenth) and Thursday, July 4 will be holidays.
+• Tuesday through Thursday: 10:00 am to 5:00 pm ET, unless time is shifted to allow participation in a Paley program that is in the early morning, evening, or on the weekend.

-Who is eligible to apply to The Peter Roth Internship Program?
+Who is eligible to apply to The Peter Roth Internship?

-• Undergraduate students who are currently enrolled in a college degree program at an accredited college/university with a GPA of 3.2 or higher and who will be a junior or senior in the fall of 2024.
+• Undergraduate students who are rising juniors and seniors and currently enrolled in a college degree program at an accredited college/university with a GPA of 3.2 or higher.

 • Must have the legal right to work in the United States.
 (If offered a position, the Immigration Reform & Control Act of 1986 requires you to furnish proof of your employment eligibility and identity before you can begin work.)